sitWolf/capstone/README.md

 > **_WARNING:_**  Carefully review costs for all resources used before deploying.
 Moreover, always avoid unexpected cost by destroying all resources when finished.
 This project contains AWS resources with costs that are not cheap!
 Furthermore, the author is not responsible for the use of the information contained in or linked from this repository.

-This project operationalizes a Machine Learning Microservice API.
+This project operationalizes a Deep Learning Microservice API.
 In general, it comprises three applications:
   1. A Django [web application](https://github.com/sitWolf/capstone/tree/main/face_reconstruction_web_app) that allows users to submit a picture whom these wish to reconstruct.
   2. An inference application that processes the submitted images
   3. A Lambda function that operationalizes the inference application